bognen/Blockchain-based-online-auction/README.md

 Follow these steps to get the auction platform up and running on your local machine:

 1. Clone this repository: `git clone https://github.com/yourusername/blockchain-online-auction.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `npm install` in:
+   - frontend directory
+   - backend/sls directory
+   - backend/smart-contracts directory
-3. Start AWS EC2 instance, get its Public IP
+4. Start AWS EC2 instance, get its Public IP
-4. Using public IP connect to the instance using Putty or WinSCP, restart ganache and grep new accounts/keys
+5. Using public IP connect to the instance using Putty or WinSCP, restart ganache and grep new accounts/keys
-5. Paste Public IP in truffle-config.json and excute `truffle migrate --network awsganache`
+6. Paste Public IP in truffle-config.json and excute `truffle migrate --network awsganache`
-6. Copy MainContract address and paste in into server.js located on EC2 /home/ec2-user/listener
+7. Copy MainContract address and paste in into server.js located on EC2 /home/ec2-user/listener
-7. Copy build artifacts (MainContract.json and Auction.json) to EC2 instance /home/ec2-user/listener
+8. Copy build artifacts (MainContract.json and Auction.json) to EC2 instance /home/ec2-user/listener
-8. Copy build artifacts (MainContract.json and Auction.json) to sls contracts folder
+9. Copy build artifacts (MainContract.json and Auction.json) to sls contracts folder
-9. Paste Public IP to serverless yuml as eth_node_url
+10. Paste Public IP to serverless yuml as eth_node_url
-10. Execute sls deploy
+11. Execute sls deploy
-11. On the EC2 instance execute: Start listener service on EC2 server: `sudo systemctl start listener`
+12. On the EC2 instance execute: Start listener service on EC2 server: `sudo systemctl start listener`
-12. In frontend folder execute `npm start`
+13. In frontend folder execute `npm start`
-7. Access the application in your browser at `http://localhost:3000`
+14. Access the application in your browser at `http://localhost:3000`

 ## Usage